By Dessalines Ferdinand –

 The United States is widely considered to have one of the most extensive and sophisticated intelligence networks in the world, with organizations such as the Central Intelligence Agency and the National Security Agency.
 Since the assassination of President Jovenel Moïse in 2021, Haiti has been engulfed in chaos, with approximately 200 gangs terrorizing the country.
 As a result, hundreds have been murdered, and nearly half a million have fled their homes.
 Additionally, over half the population, including 3 million children, is facing food emergencies, with 1.4 million on the brink of famine.

-It is known that Haiti does not manufacture arms and munitions, and many sources have repeatedly pointed out that the weapons used by the gangs are coming from the United States.
+It is known that Haiti does not manufacture arms and munitions, and many sources have repeatedly pointed out that the weapons used by the gangs have been traced back to the United States.
 Despite this, the Biden administration seems indifferent to the situation.
 For many, it is incomprehensible how the most powerful nation on earth has allowed this chaotic situation to persist in a neighboring country.
 Historically, the United States viewed Haiti as a counterbalance to Communist leaders in Cuba.
 Haiti’s potential as a trading partner and an actor in the drug trade makes the nation strategically important to the United States.
 Therefore, Haiti’s stability is of significant interest to the U.S., and we are encouraged that the U.S. government finally recognizes the imperative need to intervene and help stabilize Haiti for several compelling reasons.

 First and foremost, Haiti is located in the backyard of the United States.
 The proximity of Haiti to the U.S. means that instability in Haiti can quickly spill over into American territories.
 The chaos in Haiti poses a direct threat to the security and well-being of the region.
 As a close neighbor, the U.S. has a vested interest in ensuring that Haiti does not descend further into violence and disorder.